-- The Supporting Smooth Transition Project which supports transition into Early Years identifies and plans for SEN needs for transition from pre-school to Nursery and Reception. between schools. - o All documentation about special needs included in a student's record is transferred - o between schools. - O An additional induction day is arranged for some students with SEND and other - o vulnerability factors; students are nominated by the primary school. - O Records of students who leave at the end of Year 11 are kept and stored in school. - Relevant documentation is forwarded to Post-16 placements.
+- The Supporting Smooth Transition Project, which supports transition into Early Years, identifies and plans for SEN needs for transition from pre-school to Nursery and Reception between schools and settings. - o All documentation about special needs included in a student's record is transferred - o between schools. - Additional induction and transition opportunities are arranged for some students with SEND and other vulnerability factors; students are nominated by the primary school. - o Records of students who leave at the end of Year 11 are kept and stored in school. - Relevant documentation is forwarded to Post-16 placements.
 The school works closely with the YC Hertfordshire or appropriate service to ensure appropriate preparing for adulthood documentation is available when required for selected students.